C++ Strings - C++ Programming Tutorial

 Creating and Initialize Strings in C++

-In C++, strings can be created and initialized using C-style character arrays or std::string from the <string> library.
+In C++, strings can be generated and set up using C-style arrays of characters or std::string from the standard library.

 a.
 Initializing C-Style Strings: